siqiang-ng/tp/docs/UserGuide.md

 #### Adding a link under a tag: `linkadd`

 This command ties a link to a specified tag.
-It will come in handy if you have group projects where you have a permanent platform that your group meets on.
-(E.g. Zoom, Skype)
+It will come in handy if you have group projects where you have a permanent platform that your group meets on (E.g. Zoom, Skype).
+However, do note that there can only be one link per tag.

 **Format:** `linkadd INDEX l/LINK`